Swung0x48/BMETutorial/src/en/glossary/assets-in-menu.md

 - Save points must be activated sequentially from #1, and destination can be activated only after all save points have been activated.
 - If save point numbers is not a continuous sequence starting from 1, you can export but never pass the map.
 - If there're multiple save points with same number, the first added one is valid and others will disappear.
 - In order to ensure the that the map is loaded correctly, intersecting start point and destination will cause game over.
-Please place the destination beside (for example behind) the start point if needed.
+Please place the destination beside (e.g. behind) the start point if needed.
   See also: [Walkthrough of _口语 Challenge #10: 置之死地而后生_](https://www.bilibili.com/video/BV1Xz4y1m7GC)